Raxon24/rke_install_blog/README.md

 ## Conclusion

 As we can see, setting up RKE2, Rancher and Longhorn is not that complicated.
 We can get deploy Kubernetes, a storage layer, and a management gui in a few minutes.
 Simple, right?
 One of the added benefits of using the Suse / Rancher stack is that all the pieces are modular.
 Use only what you need, when you need it.
 Hope this was helpful.
-Please feel free reach out, or open any issues at https://github.com/clemenko/rke_install_blog.

 thanks!